 Woodland Park Zoo staff and experienced Amphibian Monitoring volunteer team leaders conduct the training for the volunteers.
-This year, the zoo hosted program training, protocols, and supporting resources for volunteers in Discovery Den-a new online learning platform-to allow for self-paced, interactive learning.
+After registering, volunteers complete a self-paced, interactive learning module in Discovery Den, an online learning platform where the zoo provides program training, protocols, and supporting resources for volunteers.
 Additionally, all volunteers attended a live, online training session to review the data collection protocol, learn about updates, and connect team members with their team leader for each site.
-This session was followed by an optional inperson, field demonstration session at Carkeek Park in Seattle, which was attended by approximately half of the volunteers.
+This session was followed by an optional in-person, field demonstration session at Discovery Park in Seattle.